AvaIre/docs/commands.md

 <a name="ModlogReasonCommand"></a>
 ### Modlog Reason Command

-Sets the reason for an old modlog case, this command requires the server has a modlog channel set using the `b!modlog` command.
+Sets the reason for an old modlog case, this command requires the server has a modlog channel set using the `!modlog` command.
 You can only set modlog reasons for old modlog cases if you were the moderator for the case.